artem-malko/react-ssr-template/README.md

-# react-ssr-template
+# React application with Server Side Rendering template

-Simple template for a website with SSR and React 18 with a brand new API — https://github.com/reactwg/react-18/discussions
+Simple template for a website with SSR (with streams) and React 18 with a brand new API — https://github.com/reactwg/react-18/discussions 🔥🔥🔥

-Just start with
+🚀 Just start with

 ```bash
 npm i && make dev